Federal Return-to-Office 2026: Your Telework Rights Explained

 - December 2025 OPM guidance says telework should be used "sparingly"

-- Telework vs remote work distinction matters for your locality pay
+- Telework vs remote work distinction still matters for your locality pay

 - 317,000 federal workers left their jobs in 2025